English level C1 (Advanced) is the fifth CEFR English language level.

 - produce clear, well-structured, detailed text on complex subjects, with controlled use of organisational patterns, connectors and cohesive devices.

-(Adapted from the international CEFR framework set out by the Council of Europe (2001) Common European Framework of Reference for Languages: learning, teaching, assessment.)
+(Adapted from the international CEFR framework.
+This is set out by the Council of Europe (2001) Common European Framework of Reference for Languages: learning, teaching, assessment.)

 Study targets for English level C1

-Here are our Top 10 targets for the key components of the English level C1.
+Here are our study targets for the key components of English level C1.

 English communication (C1)